mvaganov/CmdLineAsteroids/notes.md

 a game should have a clear way to draw things that are not part of the simulation, like User Interface and visual effects. we can refactor existing test code into into  pre and post processing effects as a test.

-The simulation elements, like the player, the player's projectiles, asteroids, power ups, etc. will be drawable objects that populate a draw list.
+The simulation elements, like the player, the player's projectiles, asteroids, ammo pick ups, etc. will be drawable objects that populate a draw list.

 `scene`
 UML diagram of IGameObject, IDrawable, UIText, MobieObject, MobielCircle, MobilePolygon https://lucid.app/lucidchart/ec14ab7a-a936-4356-bb0e-0326d2a5e45e/edit?viewport_loc=-340%2C-125%2C2514%2C1365%2CHWEp-vi-RSFO&invitationId=inv_571bd2ad-b5a4-4065-9b11-780a61085d7b

 `voice`
+The draw list is one of the lists that the game engine will service every frame.
+All drawable objects will implement the IDrawable interface, as seen in this diagram.

 UML diagramming is useful to clearly communicate system architecture.
-	like the design document, it helps explain the concept and goals of a system. also, it becomes less important to make it detailed as a programmer reading it becomes more skilled.
+	like the design document, it helps explain the concept and goals of a system. also, it becomes less important to make it detailed as a programmer reading it becomes more skilled, and can make some assumptions from experience.

+`scene`
+still screenshot of the game screen, with labels for the asteroids of different size, player, player's projectiles, and ammo pickup.

-My game will need floating circles to destroy, which are the conceptual asteroids.
+My game will need moving circles to destroy, which are the conceptual asteroids.
 The rocks to blast in my lowfi rockblaster game.
 The game's player will be a shape visually distinct from the circles.
 The player will shoot projectiles.
-I want to see spinning triangles, because I think that will look cool.
+I want to see spinning triangles for these projectiles, because I think that will look cool.
+When the player destroys asteroids, they will break into smaller asteroids. the smallest asteroid will turn into an ammo pickup when destroyed.
 I'll also need some user interface that stays static on the screen, to tell the user their score, ammo, and health.

-The most well known and well respected guideline for Object Oriented Design is probably the SOLID principles.
+I want to use object oriented programming for this game design.
+Probably the most well known and well respected guideline for Object Oriented Design is the SOLID principles.

 `scene`
-Single Responsiblity Principle: each class does one thing.
+S Single Responsiblity Principle: each class does one thing.
-Open-Closed Principle: Classes should be open to extension, and closed to modification.
+O Open-Closed Principle: Classes should be open to extension, and closed to modification.
-Liskov Substitution Principle: Objects should be substitutable for objects of their superclass.
+L Liskov Substitution Principle: Objects should be substitutable for objects of their superclass.
-Interface Segregation Principle: Multiple interfaces is better than one general-purpose interface.
+I Interface Segregation Principle: Multiple interfaces is better than one general-purpose interface.
-Dependency Inversion Principle: Use abstractions so classes don't rely on specific implementations.
+D Dependency Inversion Principle: Use abstractions so classes don't rely on specific implementations.

 I agree with SOLID principles for the most part.
 Following these reduces mental burden of the entire system over time.
 However, I intentionally break the principles as practical and sometimes stylistic choice.
+I think it's worth discussing, since it's another example of Invisible Wizard Problems.

 Yes, each class should clearly do one thing.
 We want few mental burdens, and clear purpose at all times.
 However, my code breaks the Single Responsiblity Principle:
 This is common for game programming code especially, because of how dynamic the design process is.
 Games are constantly trying to be more fun, which is actually moving target.
 In addition, some of my classes do things that could be argued as extending into entirely new functionality.
 	For example, DrawBuffer does more than simply manage a buffer.
 It has a partial class extension where scaled rendering code exists.
 The new game classes I'll write will also do a lot.
-MobileCircle will be used for asteroids and for ammo powerups, with no additional subclassing.
+MobileCircle will be used for asteroids and for ammo pickup, with no additional subclassing.
 You'll see how.
 I break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to copy and easier to think about.
 Personally, I will add additional functionality to a file if I can comfortably hold the addition in my head with the rest of the file.
 	I will also often refactor the code out later, sometimes to a separate file, as I did in the DrawBuffer_geometry source file._